-Applicants are required to apply online, and notification of all admission decisions will be made through our online system.
+Applicants are required to apply online, and notification of all admission decisions will be made online.

-Applicants for admission to the BC MSA Program must hold a bachelor's degree from an accredited college or university.
-The following materials should be submitted with the online application form:
+Applicants for the BC MSA Program must hold a bachelor's degree from an accredited college or university.
+The following materials should be submitted with the online application:

 - Your current resume, including education and employment history

-- Transcripts from every college or university in which you were enrolled in a degree-granting program
+- Transcripts from every college or university attended

-- TOEFL, IELTS or PTE scores (if applicable) from within the past two years: TOEFL school code is 3033
+- TOEFL, IELTS or PTE scores (if applicable) from within the last two years; TOEFL school code is 3033

-- A separate Employment History, using the form provided within the online application
+- Employment history, using the form provided within the online application

-- Recommendations from two individuals who can provide an objective appraisal of your capacity for intensive graduate study and your potential for professional success
+- Recommendation from an individual who can provide an objective appraisal of your capacity for intensive graduate study and your potential for professional success

 - Nonrefundable application fee of $100 USD